How to Make a Vignette like a Pro

 Design principals to consider

-• Balance: Several objects of similar height or color placed at opposite ends of a fireplace mantle or table can create an offset arrangementBalance each side with a tall central object, like a mirror or a painting.
+• Balance: Several objects of similar height or color placed at opposite ends of a fireplace mantle or table can create an offset arrangementBalance sides with a tall central object, like a mirror or painting.

 • Proportion: Proportion refers to the size of an object relative to other objects in a room.